Regular exercise is one of the best things you can do for your body and mind, but jumping in without warming up first?

 Everyone wants to see that they’re progressing towards their exercise goals.

-This is true whether you’re hitting the gym, running outside, or participating in sports.
+This is true whether you’re hitting the gym, going for a run outside, or participating in sports.

-The last thing you want is to suffer an injury which will set you back and make progressing harder.
+The last thing you want is to experience an injury which will set you back and make progress harder.

 But this is a lot more likely to happen if you skip your warm up.